 Recovery actions, aided by many volunteers, and beach visitors have helped the plover population to steadily increase.
 With the help of people like you, we have found and protected breeding pairs in Michigan, Wisconsin, Illinois, New York, Pennsylvania and Ontario.
 We have also learned much about the winter habitats and migration of Great Lakes Piping Plovers.
 Please join us to help to save the Great Lakes Piping Plover for generations to come.

 How you can help when you visit the beach

--Keep pets on leashes and out of “No Pets” area
+-Keep pets on leashes and out of “No Pets” areas

 -Report any pets off-leash or in restricted areas to local monitors or local law enforcement